-The National Institutes of Health's new Policy for Data Management and Sharing (DMS Policy), which goes into effect January 25, 2023, will require NIH-funded researchers to submit a plan outlining how scientific data from their research will be managed and shared within their funding application.
+The National Institutes of Health's Policy for Data Management and Sharing (DMS Policy), which went into effect January 25, 2023, requires NIH-funded researchers to submit a plan outlining how scientific data from their research will be managed and shared within their funding application.
 The policy includes an expectation that researchers will maximize their data sharing within ethical, legal, or technical constraints, and explicitly encourages researchers to incorporate data sharing via deposit into a public repository into their standard research process.

 If you have a question, desire one-on-one consultation, or would like us to review your data management and sharing (DMS) plan, please don't hesitate to contact HSLS Data Services.